Gonlo2/mhconfig/README.md

   // the document to trace, in case it is not defined it will not be used
   // in the query
   string document = 4;
-  // the template to trace, in case it is not defined it will not be used
-  // in the query
-  string template = 5;
 }

 message TraceResponse {